 Halesworth Station Hotel

-previously known as Railway Tavern, New Inn, Railway Hotel
+also traded as as: Railway Tavern, New Inn, Railway Hotelhistorical era: mid 20th century

 closed October 10th, 1963

 On the first of June 1859, the East Suffolk Railway Line was opened from Ipswich to Lowestoft; the pub (or at least its name) probably dates from about that time.
 The name changed from the Railway Hotel to the Station Hotel in 1887.